The Complete Guide to Shaker Cabinets

 Shaker cabinets were born out of the Shaker community’s belief in minimalism, practicality, and efficiency.
 The cabinets were designed with clean lines, understated ornamentation, and a focus on functionality.
 The Shakers believed that form should follow function, resulting in cabinets that were both aesthetically pleasing and highly useful.

-1. Five-Piece Construction: Shaker cabinet doors are typically constructed with a five-piece design.
-This includes a frame made from four pieces (two stiles and two rails) that surrounds a recessed center panel.
-The recessed panel is known as a Shaker panel and adds visual interest to the cabinets while maintaining the overall simplicity of the design.
+Shaker cabinet doors typically feature a five-piece design.
+The frame consists of four pieces—two stiles and two rails—that surround a recessed center panel.
+Known as a Shaker panel, this recessed panel adds visual interest while maintaining the overall simplicity of the design.

 Comparison to Other Cabinets and Architecture